mderrer/lacework-dynamic-alerts/README.md

     - cron: '0 0 * * *' # every day at 00:00
   workflow_dispatch:  # Allows you to run the action manually
 ```

+## Required Steps for Creating a Dynamic Alert

+1. Create the resource query that returns results for to be used by the dynamic query
+2. Create dynamic query and add to Lacework
+3. Create a policy based on the dynamic query and add to Lacework
+4. Format a yaml file and add to ```alerts/```